Painkiller 2004 Linux Game Server in Docker

 Run multiple containers based on the same image

 You can run multiple server instances based on the same image by giving them different names and passing different ports.
-Setting the Cfg_ServerPort
+Setting the Cfg_ServerPort variable is the most convenient way.

 Let's say I want to launch 3 servers (FFA, DUEL, CTF) on different ports using the same Docker image.
 The examples are simplified since I don't pass any additional configuration variables and don't use any bind mounts:.